 Once uploaded, click "Library", then "SONGS > Uploads".
 Here you'll find out all uploaded Amazon Music playlists listed on your YouTube Music library.

 Step 1 On Google Home app, go to the setting window.

 Step 2 Then directly go to "Google Assistant > Personal results", then turn it on.

 Step 3 Go back to the Google Home setting, click "Music" and choose "YouTube Music" as its default service.

 Step 4 Now, you can ask Google Assistant to play Amazon songs on Google Home.
 Just say "Hey Google Play, Play [song name] from my library".

 Learn more Google Assistant Commands on "Listen to music on Google speakers and displays".

 Now that you've got 4 methods to play songs from Amazon Music on Google Home or Google Nest.
 It's worth noting that the first three methods are more like to use Google Home as a speaker to stream your Amazon songs.
 You cannot use Google Assistant to free your hands while Amazon Music playback.

 However, with method 4, you'll be finally able to use voice commands to play Amazon tracks on Google speaker.
 All you need to do is to use NoteBurner to convert Amazon Music tracks, then upload to YouTube Music service.
 After that, just tell Google to stream your uploaded Amazon Music easily.

-Note: The free trial version of NoteBurner Amazon Music Converter enables you to convert the first three minutes of each song.
+Note: The free trial version of NoteBurner Amazon Music Converter enables you to convert the first 1 minute of each song.
 You can unlock the time limitation by purchasing the full version.